dan-chui/SIEM-Log-Analysis-Report/README.md

 ---

 - Image 1: Using these parameters, we identified a potentially suspicious packet within Wireshark.
-Investigating the HTTP stream of this packet, we identified the start of a "Log4j" attack phase:
+Investigating the HTTP stream of this packet, we identified the start of a "Log4j" attack phase.
+CyberChef was then used to decode and transform the obfuscated payload.

 ![Log4j HTTP JNDI injection observed in Wireshark](images/log4j_http_cleartext_02.png)